-The specification of Z can be done in at least three ways.
-First, it can be established on an ad hoc basis.
-For example, we could decide that 100 expected claims was "full" or 100% credibility, and partial credibility was the square root of the expected count to 100.
+First, credibility can be established on an ad hoc basis.
+For example, we could decide that 100 expected claims represented "full" or 100% credibility, and partial credibility was the square root of the ratio of expected claims to 100.
 We might inject some actuarial or statistical theory into the selection of the full credibility standard.
-(See, e.g., Longley-Cook [5] or Venter [14]).
+(See, e.g., Longley-Cook [5] or Venter [14].)